To support cultural understanding, promote social inclusion, and to contribute to the well-being of children in our community.

 While dark, earthy, and scary are a huge part of a Krampuslauf, we want to put a New Orleans twist on things.
 Think gloomy and frightening meets bright and funky.
 This will be visually demonstrated with themed costuming and colors.
 Not only will we have the traditional Alpine characters, but we also welcome angels, fairies, elves, woodland creatures, and whatever else your imagination dreams up that would be in a Krampuslauf.
 The Krewe’s official colors are gold and holly berry red, so if you have trouble dreaming up a costume you can at least sport some festive Krewe colors.

 Now a Krewe would be lost without it’s King to lead the way.
-Just as Krampus would be lost without the guidance of St. Nicholas.
+Just as Krampus would be lost without the guidance of Saint Nicholas.
 We will introduce our honorary St. Nick each year to kickoff the festivities and lead the parade.
-Our St. Nicholas will be complete with a mitre, robe, and staff inspired by the Krewe of Krampus.
+Our Saint Nicholas will be complete with a mitre, robe, and staff inspired by the Krewe of Krampus.

 Another important aspect to any New Orleans parade is the music.
 Anyone that has attended a local parade or second line will know that a brass band makes it a truly New Orleans event.
 Over time we see not only the inclusion of local bands, but also the formation of our very own Krampus Horns Brass Band. (interested click here)